MaDHouSe79/mh-parkingV2/README.md

 - Step 4: Start your server.

 # Commands
-- `/toggleparktext` this disable or enable the text above the parked vehicles. (for streamers)
+- `/toggleparktext` Disable or Enable the text above the parked vehicles. (for streamers)
-- `/parkmenu` to open the parked menu so you can set a waypoint.
+- `/parkmenu` Open the parked menu so you can set a waypoint.
+- `/addvip` Add a player as vip (admin only)
+- `/removevip` Remove a vip player (admin only)

 # Read Files
 [README FILES](https://github.com/MaDHouSe79/mh-parkingV2/tree/main/readme)